GuanXP/GSerialize/README.md

 ## Limits
 GSerialize doesn't check references among the class fields, so the customize class must avoid property/field reference cycle otherwise it might get a dead loop while serializing.

-GSerialize is not thread safe, so client shall avoid calling one instance of Serializer from variety threads.
+GSerialize is not thread safe, so client shall avoid calling identical instance of Serializer from variety threads.